tokio-rs/doc-push/README.md

 **Requires Experience**: Beginner

 The guides are part of the [website] repository.
-If you see a way to tweak an existing guide to improve it, please open a PR.
+If you see a way to tweak an existing guide to improve it, please open a PR (against the `master` branch).

 ### Review a guide pull request